Brian McBay

 Brian McBay (he/him) is Executive Director of 221A, a Vancouver-based cultural research and cultural space operator.
 Under his leadership, 221A and 221A Artist Housing Society operates a growing network of over 140,000ft² across nine properties that provide non-market artist housing, artist studios, and cultural programming.

-As a student Co-founder of 221A during the height of the 2007-08 global economic crisis, he is part of a new generation of leaders in the cultural sector aiming to advance the public appreciation of the arts while also reversing deepening inequality, xenophobia and colonialism in Canada.
+As a student Co-founder of 221A during the height of the 2007-08 global economic crisis, he is part of a new generation of leaders in the cultural sector aiming to advance the public appreciation of the arts while also reversing deepening inequality, xenophobia, and colonialism in Canada.

 Brian's dad was adopted, and is of mixed European ancestry.
 Brian's mom is Chinese-Canadian.
 His great-grandfather, "Charlie" Lum Foon Ting, first arrived in Vancouver in 1898 as a teenager.
 His grandfather was Victor Gee Sow Lum (b.
 1921), known as a local Chinatown baker alongside his brother Vernon Kwok Shing Lum (b.
 1925) at the legendary Hong Kong Café (approx. 1941–1993).